Jacopo47/vert.x-presentation/doc/vert.x.md

 When handler need to share data!
 Execution is associated with a *Context*, handlers can share variables through it

-Vert.x Web library piggybacks a RoutingContext to context in order to share data between handlers for the lifetime of the request
+Vert.x Web library piggybacks a RoutingContext to context in order to share data between handlers for the lifetime of the request.